werdnanoslen/CampusAlerts/README.md

 CampusAlerts
 ============

-Compiles and alerts users to campus safety events
+Compiles and alerts users to campus safety events.
+It is a mobile web app, taking advantage of mobile devices as common sources of notifications.
+The list view makes the information more readable and searchable for quick scanning.
+The data is also now exposed via an API, thanks to my scraper, allowing other developers to use it for other apps.
+Users can filter the events by crime or non-crime, as well as search the content.
+Campus Alerts could potentially be harnessed by the GTPD as another channel to alert students﻿

 [Demo CampusAlerts](http://m.cip.gatech.edu/developer/anelson35/w/CampusAlerts/content/)